divyansh141/Emotion-Messenger/README.md

 4.In the underscore message underscore box if you double click now this design element is actually the message box we saw earlier let's head back so the message takes the value of whatever text inside the message box

-Then there is a if statement the exclamation mark inside here actually means the opposite of whatever is inside so that means if the message is not empty send message and then empty the message text box which is exactly what happens when we use messenger apps so this piece of code right here is what we need to work on to perform a sentiment analysis prediction on the  Message a tip here since we are going to come back to this piece of code  frequently you can also bookmark this by  going to navigate bookmarks toggle bookmarks with mnemonic if you do this you can set a shortcut key to this specific point of code
+* Then there is a if statement the exclamation mark inside here actually means the opposite of whatever is inside so that means if the message is not empty send message and then empty the message text box which is exactly what happens when we use messenger apps so this piece of code right here is what we need to work on to perform a sentiment analysis prediction

+Now after seeing this part we will check our template part

+ # In this we will edit the messenger app template

+ Here we  are again using  tensorflow lite demo as you remember the lib interpreter library it doing all classification we  need to import this to the messenger app project

+ 1.the messenger app project click file new import module Photo

+2.Locate the lib interpreter that should be in the tensorflow example folder

+ 3.Click ok and finish

+ *If you Get an error  it's because we still have to edit the gradle files to complete the import   editing the gradle files will connect            the messenger template in the tensorflow library*

+*Errors which can occur
+ * The first error message A plugin of the name under couch was not found let's hop back to tensorflow lite demo in the tensorflow project find the project level gradle file  under couch class path that we need copy and paste that into project level gradle file of the messenger template into the app level gradle file

+Move to tensorflow project and open  the app level gradle file the compile and the options copy everything  down to the flavor dimensions make sure to copy the correct block back to the messenger template paste it and make sure the brackets line up  Move  back to the tensorflow demo project download the dependencies of the messenger template

+Now click sync and build successful

+* Second error will appear in the future stages when you run the app compare the messenger template app level gradle file and the tensorflow libraries gradle file scroll down and you can find annotations dependency here result in an error

+The tensorflow classification sample provides hints on how to use the library open the mainactivity.java in the tensorflow demo project uses something called a handler  a handler allows communication between two different threads think of it like this threads execute processes however if all processes are handled in one main thread the process may get clogged up and result in a crash

+The prediction on another thread and create a more stable app the handler in this case will bring prediction results on another thread to the main thread  this is a very simplified explanation of a complicated concept so let's set up the handler we  first have to create a handler  below the activity line you can see this on the tensorflow demo project private handler handler  we're going to do the same thing to find the handler you will see a message pop up hit alt and enter at the same time and select the first item on the list and the error should be resolved we also  need to bring in the classification client so define the classification client just as it did for the tensorflow project  we'll also create a string to store the

+classification result which displays the positive and negative and the pertaining prediction values

+Grab the results and append it to the message text you can see there was already a send message line below and yes one more change we need to make is have the message sent in the show result method this has to do comment out the line below 3now let's see how it runs it is loaded just going to send the message to my other account it says it's positive the prediction result is also being sent